How can an Umbrella Company Help with Contracting in Saudi Arabia?

 Do you know much about Saudi Arabian Tax Law?
 Does Saudi Arabia have a tax treaty with your home country?
 You will need to find out or find someone who can help!
 There is no income tax on employment income in Saudi Arabia but non-employment income is subject to tax as an entity or permanent establishment, so you need to be sure that you’ve been taxed correctly.

-Tax Filing in Saudi Arabia
+Tax Filing as a Contractor in Saudi Arabia

 |When Do You Need to Lodge Your Tax Return?||No personal income tax scheme in Saudi Arabia but a resident self-employed foreign professional or a resident foreign individual carrying on business activity in Saudi Arabia must file a tax return and pay the tax due within 120 days after tax-year end.|